-Interfor maintains Chain-of-Custody certifications at certain mills and fibre sourcing procedures that track logs coming from sustainably managed forests through the manufacturing process.
+Interfor maintains SFI Chain-of-Custody certifications at certain mills that track logs coming from sustainably managed forests through the manufacturing process.
+In the US South, the mills are enrolled in the SFI Fibre Sourcing certification that promotes responsible forest practices from our log suppliers.